 What if we double sales capacity and add 30 customers monthly instead of 15?
 Change one number, see the impact.

 What if we improve onboarding and reduce churn from 2% to 1.5%?
-Change one number, see the dramatic long-term effect.
+Change one number, see the dramatic long-term effect, and compare it to scenarios built from accurate SaaS churn forecasting using cohorts and leading indicators.

 What if expansion slows from 4% to 3% because we’re running out of upsell opportunities?
 Model it.